what-if-horizon/what-if-data-donation/workflow_data_donation_tool.md

-# How to use and implement this data donation tool
+# How to use and implement this human in the loop data donation tool
-This data donation tool in an extension of the Feldspar repository which can be implemented in the Eyra environment to collect data donations.
-The aim of this extension in to collect data donations with the highest standards for data privacy while reducing the risk of omitted variables or unnecessary data loss as much as possible.
-This documentation serves as a step-by-step guide to first understand the rationale and the strategy behind each component of the tool and consequently lays out how to use and update the tool when in production
+This data donation tool is an extension of the Feldspar repository, designed for integration into the Eyra environment to facilitate the collection of data donations.
+The goal of this extension is to collect data donations according to the highest standards of data privacy, while minimizing the risk of omitted variables and unnecessary data loss.

+This documentation serves as a step-by-step guide to: 1) Explain the rationale and strategy behind each component of the tool, and 2) Describe how to use and update the tool during production.

+In essence, this workflow enables researchers to start from real, anonymized data downloaded from social media platforms and automatically generate the Python code needed to parse and structure that data.
+This approach greatly reduces manual work and minimizes errors that typically arise from inconsistencies in the data structures and field names provided by different platforms.

+The documentation is organized as follows: First, we describe each component of the tool — from anonymizing raw data to generating the final tables — including the expected inputs and outputs, a brief conceptual explanation, and the code to be executed.
+Then, we explain how to update the tool with additional anonymized data, allowing researchers to expand or adjust the parsing logic with minimal manual coding.

 ## Workflow Data Donation Tool